ATRedshaw/ATRedshaw.github.io/_posts/2024-05-16-the-xpts-dont-lie.md

 print(str(home_goals) + ' - ' + str(away_goals))
 ```
 #### Results
-Running this code fragment provides a random result, looking like the following:
+A shot is simulated to be a goal if the random number generated for the shot is less than or equal to the shot xG.
+This ensures the probability of generating the goal remains consistent with the xG value.
+A random run for this code fragment produced the following:

 $$
 \begin{array}{|c|c|c|c|}